FirebaseExtended/bolt/docs/language.md

     s.toLowerCase()     - Returns an all lower case version of s. s.toUpperCase()     - Returns an all upper case version of s. s.test(regexp)      - Returns true iff the string matches the regular expression.
-                          Note that, in Bolt, the regexp is quoted inside a string value (e.g., '/test/i').

 [Regular Expression Syntax](https://www.firebase.com/docs/security/api/string/matches.html)